everydayhero/elixir_ircd/README.md

 This is an irc daemon written in elixir.

-Currently it pretends to bind to a port (but doesn't do anything of the sort).
+Currently it binds to a port.
+Clients will receive a hard coded message.
+Otherwise it just writes what the client sends to stdout.

+TODO:

+- disconnect when the client doesn't write anything
+- handle 'PASS serverpassword\r\n'
+- handle 'NICK nickname\r\n'
+- handle 'USER login 0 * realname\r\n'

 ## Build